dmbala/AI4Fold_Tutorials/README.md

 * Query AlphaFoldDB
 * Do prediction on
      * AF2 or RoseTTAFold servers
-     * your local cluster/Workstation or external resources like  XSEDE, National Supercomputers, Cloud
+     * local cluster/workstation or external resources like  XSEDE, National Supercomputers, Cloud

 ## Pointers to external Resources
 Query PDB: https://www.rcsb.org/